/

 Importance of resource analysis: 4 reasons you should assess your people

-Resource analysis sounds technical, but it’s really just about ensuring your team’s time is being spent on the most important work that also caters to their individual interests and professional goals.
+Resource analysis sounds technical, but it’s really just about making sure your team’s time is being spent on the most important work that also caters to their individual interests and professional goals.
 By blending data with personal insights, you prioritize measurable outcomes and your team’s satisfaction.
 Here’s why that’s important:

 1. Ensure project success

-Analyzing resources ensures your people meet due dates and deliverables by ensuring you assign the right (and available) resources to activities, increasing the chances of delivering a successful project on time.
+Analyzing resources enables your people to meet due dates and deliverables by helping you assign the right (and available) resources to activities.
+This, in turn, increases the likelihood of delivering a successful project on time.

 2. Improve decision making

 Understanding your people—including their availability and capabilities—helps you make better decisions on how to allocate resources to meet project goals.
-For example, resource analysis can help you spot a trend of overallocation and put a stop to it before it burns out your team members.
+For example, resource analysis can help you spot a trend of overallocation and put a stop to it before your team members burn out.

 Float schedule showing team member with over time

-Capacity indicators highlight imbalances in team availability, making it easy to make decisions about allocations
+Capacity indicators highlight imbalances in team availability, helping you make quick decisions about allocations

 3. Run cost-efficient projects